 Required documents (see Incoming Exchange Students)

-- Registration Form of RWTH Aachen University
+- Registration Form for exchange and double degree students of RWTH Aachen University

 - Learning Agreement

 - Proof of German or English Language Proficiency, depending on the instruction language of selected courses